Dreamfarer/CAMTRACKAI/README.md

 ### Change motor ID

-Navigate to CamTrackAI.cpp and find this line:
+Navigate to in CamTrackAIServer.cpp in Server and find these line:

 ```
 #define DXL_ID_1        1
 #define DXL_ID_2        2
 ```

 Change the ID of the motors to match yours.
-Look it up how to change IDs of motors on the internet if you encounter problems.

 ```
 #define DXL_ID          X
 ```

 ### Change resolution

-Navigate to CamTrackAI.cpp and find these lines:
+Navigate to CamTrackAIClient.cpp in Client and find these lines:

 ```
 #define SCREEN_X        1920